moby-nick/miniature-octo-enigma/README.md

 The examples given are more intricate than our desired final product.
 Overall the visuals should be easy to understand, and not overly busy as these are consumer facing charts.
+There is a mock up of a similar app in `MockUp.pdf` as a rough style guide.